contagon/handbook/handbook/25-temple-and-family-history-work.md

 The bishop may invite the ward temple and family history leader to attend ward council meetings.

+Members of the ward council have the following responsibilities:

+* Help individual members prepare to make covenants with God by receiving temple ordinances (see [27.1](27-temple-ordinances-for-the-living.md#271-receiving-temple-ordinances)).
+* Encourage all youth and adult members, including new members, to have a current temple recommend (see [26.0](26-temple-recommends.md#260-introduction)).
+* Encourage members to worship in the house of the Lord as often as their circumstances allow.
+* Invite individuals and families to learn the doctrine and blessings of participating in the work of uniting families for eternity.
+This work includes learning about ancestors and performing temple ordinances on their behalf.
+* Support parents in teaching their children the doctrine of the work of uniting families for eternity.
+This includes the blessings of temple covenants and ordinances and of performing temple ordinances for their deceased ancestors.
+* Teach the principles of this work regularly during Church meetings.

+See [chapter 26](26-temple-recommends.md) for information about temple recommends.

 ### 25.2.6 Ward Temple and Family History Plan

 Each ward should have a simple temple and family history plan.
-This plan helps ward members, including children and youth, prepare to worship in the house of the Lord and participate in family history work as often as their circumstances allow.
+This plan helps ward members, including children and youth, prepare to worship in the house of the Lord and participate in temple and family history work as often as circumstances allow.

 The elders quorum and Relief Society presidents help the ward council develop the plan.
 The ward temple and family history leader also helps.
 In developing the plan, they: